cnabio/cnab-spec/101-bundle-json.md

 - A list of outputs (name, type and location) that the application produces
 - A set of schema definitions used to validate user input

-The `bundle.json` is located at `/cnab/bundle.json` in the invocation image's runtime filesystem.
+The bundle definition is [made accessible](103-bundle-runtime.md#bundle-definition) from inside the invocation image in order to allow the run tool to reference information in the file.
+The bundle.json MUST be mounted to /cnab/bundle.json.

 The `bundle.json` is also known as a _thin bundle_.
 Bundles come in two formats: thick and thin.
 Read more about thick and thin bundles in the [bundle formats section](104-bundle-formats.md).